raphmello/VueJS-PokemonAPI/README.md

 # Pokedex

-## Sample Project
+## Project Goal
 ```
-Development of a Vue JS web page accessing an API for retrieving the information.
+Development and Learning the Vue JS Framework.
-Implemented using v-for, props, methods, filters, data and created functions
+  Creation of a web page that access an API for retrieving the information.
-to learn the Vue Framework.
+    Implemented using v-for, props, methods, filters, data and created functions.
 ```
 ## CSS Framework
 ```
   Bulma
 ```
 ## HTTP Request
 ```
   Axios
 ```
 ### Project setup
 ```
   npm install
 ```

 ### Compiles and hot-reloads for development
 ```
   npm run serve
 ```

 ### Compiles and minifies for production
 ```
   npm run build
 ```